 In 2011, I started publishing a series for Simon & Schuster's Atria Imprint.
 The Shad Series chronicles the life of a trail-blazing Jamaican bartender who shines a light on every obstacle blocking his path to success - even while he hides his own past.

-Also in 2017, my short story "One-Eyed Woman" appeared in the anthology Atlanta Noir, edited by Tayari Jones and published by Akashic Publishers, New York.
+Last year, my short story "One-Eyed Woman" appeared in the anthology Atlanta Noir, edited by Tayari Jones and published by Akashic Publishers, New York.